Fuukei/docs_site/docs/en/Sakurairo/Update-Log/index.md

 ### Bug Fixes

-* Fixed a security issue where the archive page API leaked original content and other private information.
+* Fixed a security issue which will leak some private infos.
 * Fixed a caching error that caused excessive database logging.
 * Fixed an issue where the archive page displayed titles of password-protected posts.
 * Fixed incorrect statistics for "Shuoshuo" (status updates) post types.